FREE SHIPPING on orders of $85 or more

 Within the archives researched, many different spelling variations of the surname Daugherty were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Dockeray, Dockerty, Dockharty, Dogherty, Dougharty, Dougherty, Doherty, Doherety, Dohertey, Docherty, Docharty, MacDevitt and many more.

 This web page shows only a small excerpt of our Daugherty research.
-Another 121 words (9 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Daugherty History in all our PDF Extended History products.
+Another 121 words (9 lines of text) covering the years 1783, 1587, 1608 and 1608 are included under the topic Early Daugherty History in all our PDF Extended History products and printed products wherever possible.

 During the 19th century thousands of impoverished Irish families made the long journey to British North America and the United States.
 These people were leaving a land that had become beset with poverty, lack of opportunity, and hunger.
 In North America, they hoped to find land, work, and political and religious freedoms.
 Although the majority of the immigrants that survived the long sea passage did make these discoveries, it was not without much perseverance and hard work: by the mid-19th century land suitable for agriculture was short supply, especially in British North America, in the east; the work available was generally low paying and physically taxing construction or factory work; and the English stereotypes concerning the Irish, although less frequent and vehement, were, nevertheless, present in the land of freedom, liberty, and equality for all men.
 The largest influx of Irish settlers occurred with Great Potato Famine during the late 1840s.
 Research into passenger and immigration lists has brought forth evidence of the early members of the Daugherty family in North America:

 Daugherty Settlers in United States in the 18th Century

 Daugherty Settlers in United States in the 19th Century